PLP-MERN-Stack-Development/react-js-jsx-and-css-mastering-front-end-development-Chris1tian/README.md

-# React.js and Tailwind CSS Assignment
+# React.js and Tailwind CSS Task Manager

-This assignment focuses on building a responsive React application using JSX and Tailwind CSS, implementing component architecture, state management, hooks, and API integration.
+A responsive React application using JSX and Tailwind CSS that demonstrates component architecture, state management, hooks, and API integration.

-## Assignment Overview
+## Features

+- ✨ Modern, responsive UI with Tailwind CSS
+- 🌙 Dark mode support
+- 📝 Task management with local storage persistence
+- 🔄 Integration with JSONPlaceholder API
+- 📱 Mobile-first design
+- 🎨 Customizable UI components
+- 🎯 Custom hooks for data fetching and state management

 You will:
 1. Set up a React project with Vite and Tailwind CSS